-- If you are an Employer, Temporary Help Agency or Client of a Temporary Help Agency seeking to review an Order to Pay Wages, you MUST pay the TOTAL amount of the Order (including the administrative cost, if ordered) to the Director of Employment Standards, in trust. - If you are an Employer, Temporary Help Agency or Client of a Temporary Help Agency seeking to review an Order to Pay Compensation, you MUST pay the TOTAL amount of the Order or \$10,000 (whichever is less) to the Director of Employment Standards, in trust.

-As an alternative to making payment in trust, you may provide an irrevocable letter of credit in favour of and approved by the Director of Employment Standards for the required amount.
+- If you are an Employer, Temporary Help Agency or Client of a Temporary Help Agency seeking to review an Order for recovery of overpayment, you MUST pay the TOTAL amount of the Order (including the administrative cost, if ordered) to the Director of Employment Standards, in trust. - As an alternative to making payment in trust, you may provide an irrevocable letter of credit in favour of and approved by the Director of Employment Standards for the required amount.
 You are required to use the template for the letter of credit on the Ministry of Labour, Training and Skills Development website at www.labour.gov.on.ca/english/es/pubs/letterofcredit.php.